A Unified Joint Optimization of Training Sequences and Transceivers Based on Matrix-Monotonic Optimization: Signal Models for Channel Estimation and Data Transmission

 \section{Signal Models for Channel Estimation and Data Transmission}

 A typical point-to-point MIMO system is considered.
 Specifically, an $N_{\rm{R}} \times N_{\rm{T}}$ MIMO channel $\bm{H}$ associated with transmit-side spatial antenna correlation is investigated, where the channel $\bm{H}$ can be formulated as in \cite{Pastore2016,Xing2021,Soysal2010}: where the entries of ${\bm{H}}_{\rm{W}}$ are independent and identically distributed (i.i.d.)
 Gaussian random variables having zero mean and unit variance.
 In the signal model (\ref{Channel_Model}), the positive definite matrix ${\bm \Psi}$ represents the transmit correlation matrix.
 Both channel estimation and data transmission are considered assuming the channel model (\ref{Channel_Model}), which are performed consecutively.
 In the first phase, training sequences are transmitted.
 Based on the noise-contaminated training signal observations, the channel matrix is estimated at the receiver.
-In the second phase, based on the estimated channel matrix, the transmit precoded signals are constructed and transmitted, which are then recovered at the receiver.
-In the following, we discuss the signal models of these two phases respectively.
+In the second phase, based on the estimated channel matrix, the transmit precoded signals are constructed and transmitted, which are then recovered at the receiver. { In the following, we discuss the signal models of these two phases respectively.
+The connections and equivalences among different optimization metrics and OFs are illustrated in Fig.~\ref{problem}.
+Firstly, we discuss different OFs and their unified matrix-monotonic optimizations of separate designs in channel estimation and data transmission respectively, in order to explore the common traits within them \cite{XingTSP201501}.
+More details on the differences and physical meanings among these OFs may be found in Appendix A. Then, we take the resource allocation into consideration and formulate a joint optimization problem relying on a unified framework in Section~\ref{Section_Joint_Optimization}, which is applicable to various OFs.
+Specifically, two scenarios are taken into consideration, which rely on either statistical or estimated CSI at the transmitter.
+The unified problem is derived, and the optimal structure is obtained.
+Then, some specific OFs are discussed and the corresponding solutions are provided. }